MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/troubleshoot-field-service.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-start-remote-assist-trial.png)

-> [!Note]
-> The Remote Assist mobile app is available on mobile devices running iOS and Android with the related ARkit or ARcore capabilities.
+Next, verify you can log into the Remote Assist mobile app with the same user.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of ](./media/remote-assist-field-service-ram-signin-ALL.png)

 After signing in, ensure you enable the Dyanmics 365 integration.
 Select **Enable** from the popup or simply go to Settings.

+> [!Note]
+> The Remote Assist mobile app is available on mobile devices running iOS and Android with the related ARkit or ARcore capabilities.

 ## Set up expert user